We Didn’t Drink All The Vino: 2005 Italia Uncensored!

 Other than the aforementioned steps, Perugia was on my radar only because of its unique and rather sordid history.
 In the bad old days, the ancient Perugians would dress up in deer hides and beaked helmets before summarily stoning each other to death.
 Now, that’s entertainment!

 Three popes were also poisoned to death here, so I figured we should at least make a quick stop.
 And a quick stop it would have to be.
-We only had enough change for 47 minutes of parking.
+We only had enough change for 48 minutes of parking.
 Armed with only a picture of some steps, and not knowing if we were anywhere near those steps, we started on our quest (well, it was actually my quest, but since I was driving it also became a group quest).
+We started asking complete strangers, “Dove?” and pointed to the picture.
+My first few inquiries were met with bewilderment (a look that I recognize from my wife).
+Time was winding down.

 I had completely forgotten that we only had a few minutes left, and no one really remembered what time we had parked.
 Sure enough, when we got back to the car, there was one minute left before we would receive a ticket, and there was a policeman waiting very near our car to do just that.